SD › Best Time to Visit Germany

-Best Time for Sightseeing: The best time for sightseeing in Germany is when the weather is decent but there aren’t so many tourists that lines are horrifically long, or views are interrupted.
+- Best Time for Sightseeing: The best time for sightseeing in Germany is when the weather is decent but there aren’t so many tourists that lines are horrifically long, or views are interrupted.
 That usually means April and May or October, after the big crowds of Oktoberfest events have departed.
 Berlin is at its best from May to October.

-Shoulder Season: (April through mid-June, the first half of September and mid- to late-October) The shoulder season is a good compromise between the high and low seasons.
-Spring weather can be unpredictable, sunny and warm or rain, hail and possibly snow, sometimes all in the same day, although the crowds won’t have arrived, and you might find some discounted rates too.
+- Shoulder Season (April through mid-June, the first half of September and mid- to late-October): The shoulder season is a good compromise between the high and low seasons.
+Spring weather can be unpredictable, sunny and warm or rain, hail, and possibly snow, sometimes all in the same day.
+Although the crowds won’t have arrived, you might find some discounted rates too.
 The first half of September is characterized by warm weather and diminishing crowds, while the second half of October usually offers decent if wetter weather along with brilliant autumn colors and better deals on rooms and airfare.

 Germany Weather by Month

-Germany Weather in November: If you plan to visit Germany in November, you’ll need to prepare for cold and the possibility of snow, especially in the southern and eastern regions.
+- Germany Weather in November: If you plan to visit Germany in November, you’ll need to prepare for cold and the possibility of snow, especially in the southern and eastern regions.
 Visit in November and it will feel like winter has arrived, especially later in the month.
-The average low temperature is just above freezing at only 2°C, and depending on your location afternoons may not get much warmer, generally ranging around 5°C to 7°C. It’s time to bring out that winter gear, including a warm coat, boots, wool socks, gloves and a hat.
-Now is the time to pack more of that winter attire, including a heavy coat, gloves, hat and scarves.
+The average low temperature is just above freezing at only 2°C, and depending on your location afternoons may not get much warmer, generally ranging around 5°C to 7°C. It’s time to bring out that winter gear, including a warm coat, boots, wool socks, gloves, and a hat.
 Dress in layers so that items can be easily removed when entering heated indoor attractions.
 (Average Max Temperature: 6°C. Average Precipitation: 48mm.)

 Germany Events and Festivals